ThinkEQ/assembly-solutions-ltd/src/pages/product/panel-build.md

         bespoke test equipment designed specifically for the control panel.

-        We are committed to supporting customers as best we can and usually assist with the initial design by bringing our engineering expertise to every panel wiring project.
+        We are committed to supporting customers as best we can and usually assist with the initial design by bringing our engineering expertise to every [control panel](www.assembly-solutions.com/control-panels) wiring project.
   - type: testimonial
     testimonial:
       quote: We have a great relationship with ASL and have worked with them for many